-CodeDescriptionLectureLabClinic CreditHUM 160Introduction to Film2203Prerequisites: DRE 098 or DRE 099; or satisfactory reading
+Prerequisites: DRE 098 or DRE 099 or ENG 002 P1; or satisfactory reading placement score

 This course introduces the fundamental elements of film artistry and production.
 Topics include film styles, history, and production techniques, as well as the social values reflected in film art.
 Upon completion, students should be able to critically analyze the elements covered in relation to selected films.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education requirement in humanities/fine arts.